Leaf-Footed Pine Seed Bugs Identification Guide

 +

-Seal cracks around windows, doors, and utility entry points.
-Repair damaged screens and weatherstrip doors before fall when these bugs start seeking overwintering sites.
+Seal cracks around windows, doors, and pipes.
+Fix damaged screens and add weatherstripping to doors before fall, when these bugs start looking for winter shelter.

 What is the difference between a leaf-footed pine seed bug and a western conifer seed bug?